Global HR glossary

 Annual leave is paid time off employees are entitled to take from work for a specified number of days each year for vacations and personal activities.

-At-will employment is an employment relationship in which either the employer or the employee can terminate the relationship at any time or reason.
+At-will employment is an employment relationship in which either the employer or the employee can terminate their working relationship at any time and without cause.

 Back pay represents the compensation an employee should have received but didn't during their employment period.